 The word tempt or temptation carries with it the idea of “testing” or “trying.”
 It may also mean to experiment or prove.
 God is said sometimes to tempt; and we are commanded as our duty to tempt, or try, or search ourselves, that we may know what is in us.
 We are then to pray to God that He would search us and try us as well.
 So in this sense temptation is not the evil form, but a way to know what is inside or the quality of something.
 However, outside of this context, temptation does denote evil as its special nature.
 It is considered either actively, as it leads to evil, or passively, as it has evil and suffering within it.

-Count it all joy, my brothers, when you meet trials of various kinds, James 1:2 ESV)
+2 Consider it all joy, my brethren, when you encounter various trials, James 1:2 (NASB)

 The “trials” in v2 are “temptations” that, in this sense, denote affliction.
 We can count it all joy when we meet these “temptations,” but do not enter into them.

 Temptation denotes in the tempter a design for the bringing about of the purpose of it, which is to lead the one tempted into evil.
 In that sense we know that God is not the one tempting.
 (James 1:13) However, God will take His hand away at times to allow our enemy to bring temptation to bear.
 In that sense, in God’s eyes, it is a trial.
 Never forget that God allowed a deceiving spirit to cause false prophets to lie to Ahab the King of Israel to tempt him to go to a battle where he would be killed.
 So, in the sense that God does this we need to learn why He does it and the way whereby He does it.